nickelodeon404/Laravel-Breeze-for-Blade-with-Multi-User-Login-Authentication-Guide/README.md

         }
     }

-// OR Use this one if you want to make to share route the same route for users
-     For Example: Route::middleware(['auth', 'role:admin,seller'])->group(function () {
+	// OR Use this one if you want to make to share route the same route for users For Example: Route::middleware(['auth', 'role:admin,seller'])->group(function () {
     			Route::get('/sales/reports', [SalesReportController::class, 'index'])->name("sales.reports");
 		});

+	//For Group Route Example: Route::get('/admin/dashboard', [AdminDashboardController::class, 'index'])->name('admin.dashboard');

     <?php

     namespace App\Http\Middleware;

     use Closure;